ckahraman/ckahraman.github.io/index.md

 ---

 * I have been working on IT related jobs for 8+ years.
-* Currently working as Test Automation Lead.
+* Currently working as Test Automation Lead & SDET.
+* Developed java desktop applications.
 * I worked on developement of Salesforce and Mulesoft apps.
-* Working on Tableau Dashboard & Reporting
+*
 * I love every aspect of Technology and
-Learning is endless pathway for me...
+Learning is endless journey for me...

 ## My Skills
 ---

-* Automation Development for:
+* Automation Development in Java for:
   * WebUI Testing,
   * Database Testing,
   * API Testing,